MacixOwl/genode/repos/monkey/doc/Protocol.md

 If server accepts this client, send a `Hello` message with its protocol versions.

-Then, client should response another `Hello` with protocol version chosen for this connection.
+Then, client should response another `Hello` with only one protocol version chosen for this connection.

 Any toxic behaviours could lead to server closing the connection.